 TDS In Water: Acceptability Levels

-As already mentioned that BIS allows TDS level for drinking water up to 500 mg/l and it can go up to 2000 mg/l considering the fact that the proportion of harmful substances is within the range.
+As I already mentioned that BIS allows TDS levels for drinking water up to 500 mg/l and it can go up to 1200 mg/l considering the fact that the proportion of harmful substances is within the range.

 The below table shows the allowable TDS level and the justification for that allowable TDS limit.

 |Not Acceptable->Not suitable for drinking as <50 TDS level does not carry any taste or flavor

 |Acceptable-> It is acceptable as it is due to minor industrial contamination